cchndl/secop-site/source/spec/hardware.rst

                                                             even after ``clear_errors``.
          ====== ================ ========== ============== =========================================

-    For the SEC node, it is recommended to use above names (second column) for the status enum_ type.
+    For the SEC node, it is recommended to use above names (second column) for the status :ref:`enum` type.
-    For the ECS, the codes (and not the names) of the status enum_ are relevant for the meaning.
+    For the ECS, the codes (and not the names) of the status :ref:`enum` are relevant for the meaning.

     The distinction between the status value 360 - 380 is important, if during a target change there is a period, where the value changes in a continuous way and measurements might be